How to Comply with FLSA Overtime Regulations

 - Total wages paid each pay period

-Employers are required by the FLSA to provide their employed nursing mothers reasonable break time to express milk for her nursing child.
-The area provided must be shielded from view and free from intrusion from the public and other employees.
-A bathroom does not meet these requirements.
-Nursing breaks must be provided for the first year after a nursing child’s birth.
+Also included in this regulation is a requirement that employers provide their employed nursing mothers reasonable break time to express milk for her nursing child.
+Also, the area provided must be shielded from view and free from intrusion from the public and other employees.
+Therefore, a bathroom does not meet these requirements.
+Additionally, nursing breaks must be provided for the first year after a nursing child’s birth.

 Compliancy and FLSA Overtime Regulations

-FLSA requirements aren’t optional.
-Employers who willfully or repeatedly fail to remain compliant with FLSA overtime regulations and other requirements can be fined up to $1,000 per violation.
+You should also know that FLSA requirements aren’t optional.
+Consequently, employers who willfully or repeatedly fail to remain compliant with FLSA overtime regulations and other requirements can be fined up to $1,000 per violation.

-If you’re unsure of your requirements as an employer, don’t assume you’re compliant.
+Therefore, it’s important to be sure of your requirements as an employer.
+In other words, don’t assume you’re compliant.
 Reach out for confirmation before you find yourself in legal hot water.